Module 1: Understanding and avoiding corruption – Overview

 Examples:

-• A procurement official working for the public highways agency improperly ensures that the highways agency awards a contract to a construction company in which he has a secret ownership interest.
+• A procurement official working for the public highways agency improperly ensures that the highways agency awards a contract to a construction company in which the official has a secret ownership interest.

 • A public official in charge of running a project by-passes the normal employment procedures in order to appoint a family member or friend to a senior project management position (sometimes called “nepotism”).

-• A government minister hopes to benefit corruptly from a project by demanding bribes for the award of project contracts.
-Consequently, he requires his staff to suppress a feasibility report which concludes that the project should not go ahead.
+• A government minister hopes to benefit corruptly from a project by demanding bribes from contractors for the award of project contracts.
+Consequently, the minister requires ministry employees to suppress a feasibility report which concludes that the project should not go ahead.

 Avoiding abuse of power:

-If you are a public official, or occupy a position of trust, always act honestly and objectively in the best interests of the public or your organisation.
-Never act in your personal interest.
+If you are a public official, or are employed in a position of trust, always act honestly and objectively in the best interests of the public or your employer.
+Never exercise your official powers in your personal interest.

 14 of 24